Nimblr/docs/ehr-integrations.md

 ### #listAvailableSlots
 Lists all available calendar slots in chronological order.
 To retrieve available slots, the method must be queried by calendar `externalId` within a specified time period.
-If organizers exist, can additionally obtain them by adding the `externalId` of the organizer and/or the event type in the query.
+If organizers exist, they can additionally be obtained by adding the `externalId` of the organizer and/or the event type in the query.

 Returns @[Slot](#Slot)